 Platinum and Palladium

-When in investing in precious metal coins, you have two primary types to choose from: bullion and numismatic.
+When investing in precious metal coins, you have two primary types to choose from bullion and numismatic.
 There are unique benefits to both, depending on your goals, but there are some fundamental differences between them:

 Bullion coins are valued solely by their precious metals content and weight, making them attractive to investors looking for liquidity.
-Select bullion coins are also approved for placement in a Precious Metals IRA.
+Select bullion coins are also approved for placement in a Precious Metals IRA by the IRS.

-Numismatic coins are those minted prior to 1933.
-Their value is determined not only by their precious metals content, but also their rarity and condition.
+Numismatic coins are those whose value is determined not only by their precious metals content but also by their rarity and condition.
 This makes them attractive to investors who are looking for added growth potential from those factors.
+Numismatic gold coins are defined as having been minted prior to 1933.

 It’s also worth noting a third option popular with investors: Proof coins.
 While proof coins are also valued partly based on their precious metals content, they are also minted in limited quantities with higher production standards than their bullion counterparts.
 Therefore, their value is also influenced by their scarcity.
-Finally some types of proof coins, such as the Proof American Gold Eagle and the Proof American Silver Eagle, can be placed into a Precious Metals IRA.
+Finally, some types of proof coins, such as the Proof American Gold Eagle and the Proof American Silver Eagle, you can place inside a Precious Metals IRA.

 Are precious metals a good investment?
-Let’s look at the two primary ways you can invest in the physical metals, and the benefits of each:
+Let’s look at the two primary ways you can invest in physical metals and the benefits of each:

 Buying precious metals for physical possession allows you to store your metals however you choose – at home, in a safe, in a bank deposit box, and so on.
 You have complete access to your metals at all times and total control over your investment.
 You simply can’t get that level of peace of mind from most other investment asset types.